 Start small

 Sometimes, when we try to tackle large goals or too many goals all at once, it can feel overwhelming.
-Set yourself up for success by focusing on smaller goals that you can accomplish one at a time that will eventually help you work towards larger ones.
+Set yourself up for success by focusing on one smaller goal that you can accomplish before tackling another.
 It can also be helpful to start with goals that you know you can accomplish.
-Starting small can help you build confidence in your abilities and help you form habits long-term.
+Starting these types of goals can help you build confidence in your abilities and help you form long-term habits.

 Here are a few examples of small goals that can help you build toward larger ones: